About Low Grade Serous Ovarian Cancer

 - Low-grade serous ovarian cancer affects approximately 1 in 1000 women

-- Nearly half of those diagnosed are in their twenties and thirties
+- Nearly half of those diagnosed are in their twenties, thirties and forties

 - With current medical treatments less than half of all women live longer than 9 years